 Trainers basically say, “No.” The weight limit is too low at 250 pounds, and concerns over the short stride (which isn’t specified clearly in their advertising) and the light weight of the machine.
 At only 85 pounds, the Proform 650 CardioCross elliptical trainer can shake quite a bit when you’re pushing your workout.

 UPDATE: The ProForm 650 CardioCross is not being produced anymore.
 It has been replaced with the new SmartStrider series.
-Check out these new models on the ProForm elliptical site.
+Check out the latest ProForm elliptical reviews here.

 We hate to hear about people who have regretted buying a piece of exercise equipment, but there have been more complaints than praise for the Proform 650 CardioCross trainer.
 The overwhelming majority of complaints are that the elliptical machine breaks down after only a few months.